 Before I embarked on this post I thought long and hard about using the word power, because it seems to me to be a word that implies that you have strength that you can use against someone, as if it is something that can be held over people.
 But when I researched the meaning of the word it means ‘to have the ability’ and to be ‘able to influence actions by your actions or words’.
 So where infidelity and betrayal are concerned I do believe it is the right word to use and here is why:

 In my book Making This Better I say:

 ‘It seems to be one of the ironies in these types of situations: that often the person who has had their heart broken ends up being the person who pulls it all back together.’

-My words in my journal kept me going so often; my actions when I comforted Danny enabled Danny to have the courage to tell me things that he was afraid to tell me; to have the courage to keep trying when he had really royally ‘messed up!’
-You see I had the ‘ability’ and I knew the actions that I had to take.
-I had ‘the power.’
+My words in my journal kept me going so often.
+My actions when I comforted Danny enabled him to have the courage to tell me things that he was afraid to tell me and to keep trying when he had really royally ‘messed up!’
+You see I had the ability, I knew the actions that I had to take.

 Where our reconciliation was concerned I had the power in my hands as to whether we survived or not.
 Yes Danny could have walked away as well, but that would have only happened in our case if I had not been able to cope with the the turmoil that he had placed in my head.

 Are you happy where you are?